../

 The main contract is Coin.sol which have the ether to steal.

-To solve the challenge we need to have 13.37 or more ether on our balance and to be registered, in Setup contract :
+To solve the challenge we need to have 13.37 or more ether on our balance and be registered, in Setup contract :

 1